yoojin-suh/Walleto/Code/walleto/README.md

-# Walleto - Digital Wallet Application
+# Walleto - Budget Analysis/Management System

 Welcome to Walleto!
-This is a digital wallet application built with Next.js.
+This is a digital budget management application built with Next.js.
 Follow the simple steps below to get it running on your computer.

 ## What You Need Before Starting